ml-research/A-Typology-for-Exploring-the-Mitigation-of-Shortcut-Behavior/README.md

 python main_MNIST.py --mode RRR --dataset MNIST
 ```

-The expected output is a learning procedure where the train and test accuracy and loss are shown over time.
+The expected output is a learning procedure where the train and test accuracy/ loss are shown over time.
 Without XIL (i.e. `--mode Vanilla`) the model relies on the decoy/ confounder, there is a big difference between train and test accuracy.
 With a XIL method this difference is small, i.e. the model is successfully revised via XIL.
-The run-time on a NVIDIA V100 GPU is less than 2min and on a normal desktop PC with GTX1080 it is less than 15min.
-The data for this experiment is automatically downloaded and stored by our scripts (see `data_store/datasets.py`).
+If not, the XIL method does not work.
+Depending on the used XIL method, the run-time on a NVIDIA V100 GPU is less than 2min and on a normal desktop PC with GTX1080 it is less than 15min.
 The passed arguments are explained in each file.

 Next, we can evaluate the previously trained model with the WR metric (see paper).
 The *method* argument specifies for which explanation method to evaluate.
 Here, multiple arguments are also possible.